solodynamo/ng2-search-filter/README.md

 export class AppModule {}
 ```

-And use pipe in your component
+And use pipe in your component after declaring and initializing it in your component:

 ```typescript
 import { Component } from '@angular/core';